kacou48/Crypto_platform_DjangoApp/README.md

 # Crypto_platform
 This project allows users to buy and exchange crypto-currencies.
 An application for selling/buying crypto-currencies.
-By integrating APIs from Guadarian and Changenow
+By integrating APIs from Guadarian and Changenow.

+NOTE/ viewing the project requires a wifi connection, as it contains VueJS links.

 # TO LAUCH A DJANGO PROJECT LOCALLY FROM THE TERMINAL, YOU CAN THESE STEPES.
 1 Open a terminal or command prompt.